 We're in full blown cookie celebrations and it only seems right to share with all of you our most adored recipes we've been gobbling up for the past 20 years.
 Some we've been making forever.
 Some we've learned and made up along the way.
 And some are brand new!

 So without further ado, here we have recipe number 1 in our week straight of Christmas cookies: Monster Cookie Cups!
 Traditional Monster cookies are peanut butter oatmeal chocolate chip M&M cookies.
-Today’s recipe is inspired by the delicious cookies.
+Today's recipe is inspired by the delicious cookies.
 Our edible cookie dough recipe is so popular we decided a new version of monster cookie dough was a must.

 Rather than an oatmeal cookie with some peanut butter, these cookies are a peanut butter cookie turned into a mini cup and filled with Monster Cookie Dough Dip!
 They're the cutest little things ever!

 I took my traditional soft and chewy peanut butter cookie and baked it into in a mini muffin tin.
 First, I rolled the dough into about an inch balls and placed them in the tin and pressed them into the tin.
 Baked them so they get soft and fluffy.
 They turn a gorgeous golden brown color!

 The moment they come out of the oven you need to create the well in the center of the dough to create the "cup."
 I planned on using the end of my rolling pin for this and realized in the middle of the first batch baking that my rolling pin wasn't flat on the end.

 The seconds were counting down on the clock and I was panicking.
 I ended up grabbing my bottle of red whine vinegar and using the top of the bottle to push into the center of the warm cookies (thank goodness the cap was on tight!).
 It worked wonderfully.